-Course Cancelled Due to Inclement Weather
+Seminar Cancelled Due to Inclement Weather

 Water and Transportation

 The physical demand and academic nature of some courses determine the age limits.
 Field seminars cannot accept children younger than 12.
 All children under the age of 16 must be accompanied by an adult.
 Seminar fees are required for both the child and the adult.
-Refer to course descriptions for other limitations.

 Pets are not allowed on field seminars.